Little Rock city board ousts 2 commissioners from panel that oversees public housing authority

 The housing authority's board is made up of five commissioners who serve five-year terms.
 Sitting commissioners make appointments to fill vacancies and reappoint their peers, but their selections must be confirmed by the city's Board of Directors.

+Anthony, the vice chair, had served on the housing authority's board since late 2014.
+Her current term was due to expire in September 2024.

+She is the president of an affiliated development nonprofit called the Central Arkansas Housing Corporation.
+The relationship between the housing authority and the nonprofit was scrutinized in the Quality Assurance Division report.

-Mayor Frank Scott Jr. triggered Tuesday’s removal proceedings by issuing letters to the three commissioners on Sept.
-14 after consulting city board members with regard to options.
+Mayor Frank Scott Jr. triggered Tuesday's removal proceedings by issuing letters to the three commissioners on Sept.
+14 after consulting city board members about options.

 The "abject failure" of the housing authority's board to comply with a federal requirement to submit annual audited financial statements to HUD and the "financial irregularities" outlined in the Quality Assurance Division report "clearly demonstrate the need for change," Scott wrote.